 Coverage and Data Speeds

-While data speeds and costs in Liberia are impressive, the same cannot be said of coverage.
-Travel outside Monrovia often entails spotty signal, but you can still get decent service even in the smaller cities.
+While data speeds on Lonestar’s network are quite good, the same cannot be said of coverage.
+Travel outside Monrovia often entails spotty signal, but you can still get decent service in the smaller cities.

 In Robertsport, which is a popular weekend getaway destination, I had HSPA+ coverage with LoneStar.
 Likewise, in Gbanga, my connection was strong.

-When travelling between cities, however, my connection was limited or nonexistent.
-If you are planning to stay in a rural area for any significant duration, plan ahead and be aware your Internet connectivity may be significantly curtailed.
+When traveling between cities, however, my connection was limited or nonexistent.
+If you are planning to stay in a rural area for any significant duration, plan ahead and be aware your internet connectivity may be significantly curtailed.